marcomass/GMQL_Package/README.md

 - [GMQL-Submit-R](https://github.com/DEIB-GECO/GMQL_Package/blob/master/bin/GMQL-Submit-R)
 	This executable is used to submit GMQL script to GDMS engine **with** the use of GDMS repository.
 For example code see [GMQL examples](https://github.com/DEIB-GECO/GMQL/blob/master/docs/example.md).
-The selection in this case is using dataset names from the repository and the materialization is to datasets in repository.
+The GMQL selection in this case will be using dataset names from the repository and the GMQL materialization will be to datasets in the repository.
 This is simpler to track generated datasets and manage the data in the system.
-	The following example read datasets from the repository and write the result in the repository:
+	The following example reads datasets from the repository and writes the result in the repository:

 			bin/GMQL-Submit-R -scriptpath /home/user/GMQL/examples/GMQL_Submit_Repository_Example.gmql

 	The datasets mentioned in the code (ann, and exp) should be added to the repository first using repositoryManager command.
 You can find a sample data in examples/data/ann and examples/data/exp folders.

 One click Start
 ============
-We provided a shell code that adds four datasets to GDMS repository and another shell script to run four scripts on those daatasets.
+We provided a shell code that adds four datasets to GDMS repository and another shell script to run four GMQL scripts on those daatasets.

 This code will add four datasets to the repository, run the code form GDMS installation folder:

 	examples/createInputDataSets.sh

-This code will run four scripts of GMQL, the result will be found in the repository,  run the code form GDMS installation folder:
+This code will run four GMQL scripts, the result will be found in the repository, run the code form GDMS installation folder:

 	examples/runScriptExamples.sh